 Welcome to The Write to Read Project.

 After you’ve read about the purpose of The Write to Read Project we encourage you to read stories that show steps that are being taken to increase aboriginal literacy.
 If you’d like to contribute please visit the donation page or contact us.
 Please see our slide show below.

 The Write to Read Project delivers books, libraries, computers, tablets & high speed Internet connections to remote First Nation communities in BC.
 Get involved!

 The Write to Read Project BC is and equal partnership between participating indigenous communities, Rotarians, Government House and the volunteers of the Write to Read Team.
 It brings together people who have an interest in increasing literacy equity through access to literacy materials for rural and remote indigenous communities.
-It is about building relationships between urban professionals and rural Indigenous communities through shared power; it is about working with by building a foundation of honesty based on the principals of equity that builds trust in the pursuit of social justice.
+It is about building relationships between city dwellers and rural Indigenous communities through shared power; it is about working with by building a foundation of honesty based on the principles of equity that builds trust in the pursuit of social justice.

 The Write to Read Project is an original initiative of former Lieutenant Governor of British Columbia Steven L. Point and his aide de camp Bob Blacker a past District Governor of Rotary District 5040; it has been continued by Her Honour Judith Guichon and is now a permanent project of the Government House Foundation.
 Local Rotary Clubs work with urban Rotary Clubs to secure donations and raise revenue required to pay for the essentials, including literacy materials appropriate for all ages, with the focus on books and technologies, like computers or tablets, for online learning for youth.
 They also work with donors and sponsors to include works by and about Indigenous people and culture.